ardasamett/byMood/README.md

 ## What we have in mind

-* byMood does not collect any data in v 0.1 (beta).
+* byMood does not collect any data in v0.2 (beta).
 We want to improve the model and system by collecting only prompts in new versions.
-* We don't want to settle for book and movie recommendations.
+* We don't want to settle for book, movie and music recommendations.
 We want to create a wider range of recommendation systems.
 We are working on it.
 * We want to get out of Streamlit's playground and create our own free garden.
 In this way, we aim to act more freely, increase our innovation and sustainability, and solve platform problems that may arise.

 ## Bugs, feature and contribution requests